MCreator/MCreator/plugins/mcreator-localization/help/default/potion/display_name.md

-This parameter controls is the name of the potions and the tipped arrows.
+This parameter controls the name of the potions and the tipped arrows.

 You don't have to write Potion of or Arrow of.
 MCreator automatically includes them.